Richer Convolutional Features for Edge Detection: Experiments on Edge Detection

-We only compare our single-scale version of RCF with some famous competitors.
-OEF \cite{hallman2015oriented} and gPb-UCM \cite{arbelaez2011contour} only use RGB images, while other methods employ both depth and RGB information.
+We compare our single-scale version of RCF with some well-established competitors.
+OEF \cite{hallman2015oriented} only uses RGB images, while other methods employ both depth and RGB information.
 The precision-recall curves are shown in \figref{fig:nyud_eval}.
-RCF achieves the best performance on NYUD dataset, and the second place is HED \cite{xie2015holistically}. \tabref{tab:nyud_eval} shows statistical comparison.
-We can see that RCF achieves better results than HED not only on separate HHA or RGB data, but also on the merged HHA-RGB data.
-For HHA and RGB data, ODS F-measure of RCF is 2.4\% and 1.2\% higher than HED, respectively.
-For merging HHA-RGB data, RCF is 1.6\% higher than HED.
+RCF achieves competitive performance on NYUD dataset, and it is significantly better than HED. \tabref{tab:nyud_eval} shows the statistical comparison.
+We can see that RCF outperforms HED not only on separate HHA or RGB data, but also on the merged RGB-HHA data.
+For HHA and RGB data, ODS F-measure of RCF is 2.2\% and 2.6\% higher than HED, respectively.
+For merging RGB-HHA data, RCF is 2.4\% higher than HED.
 Furthermore, HHA edges perform worse than RGB, but averaging HHA and RGB edges achieves much higher results.
-It suggests that combining different types of information is very useful for edge detection, and it may be the reason why OEF and gPb-UCM perform worse than other methods.
+It suggests that combining different types of information is very useful for edge detection, and this may explain why OEF performs much worse than other methods.
+RCF with ResNet50 \cite{he2016deep} improves a 1.6\% ODS F-measure when compared with RCF with VGG16 \cite{simonyan2014very}.